Best DSLR camera lens cases iMore 2022

 - Lots of storage pockets

-Best Tough Case: Ape Case ACLC8
+Best tough case: Ape Case ACLC4

-There are two wide straps on the back of this case so that you can attach it to a belt buckle, camera strap, or backpack.
+There are two wide straps on the back of this case so that you can attach them to a belt buckle, camera strap, or backpack.
 Genius!
 The only negative is that you have to buy each case individually, making it a little pricier than some options.
 Still, we think it's worth it.
 If you need a tough-as-nails camera lens case, you just found it.

 - Has additional removable padding